Ader817/notebook/docs/system/co/ch3.md

 counter: True
 ---

-# Instructions: Language of the Computer
+# Chap 3: Instructions: Language of the Computer

 ## Introduction